CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

   - Some suggested modules to add: **MeasureObjectIntensity**, **MeasurebjectSizeShape**, **MeasureColocalization**, **MeasureObjectNeighbors**.
   > **IMPORTANT!**
   >
-  >If you choose to include the **MeasureColocalization** module, we highly recommend to set the `'Calculate the Manders coefficients using Costes auto threshold'` option to `'NO'`.
+  >If you choose to include the **MeasureColocalization** module, we highly recommend setting the `'Calculate the Manders coefficients using Costes auto threshold'` option to `'NO'`.
 Otherwise, this module can be very time-consuming

 - Which objects do you think would be valuable to measure with each of these modules?
 - Which channels would you measure your objects in?